 Working between boardroom and reports, I felt like restless.
 Like my work didn't create real, grassroot impact.
 The kind that changes lives.
 A burnt out and a bout of depression later, I decided to do my own research.
 Going village to village, learning about life beyond the comforts I'm used to.

 Little did I know that it would lead me to meet the women who would change my life – forever.

 It turns out that in rural areas where poverty is rampant, craft is providing a viable opportunity for mothers to pursue economic freedom while taking care of their children at home.
 In a country where education acts as a barrier for these last mile communities to enter formal employment, craft offers a livelihood option to nearly 30mn people living under poverty.

-Suddenly, a simple choice of what we wear everyday does not seem so simple anymore.
+Suddenly, a simple choice like what we wear everyday doesn't seem so simple anymore.
 I felt an imperative to find a way that supports, rather than exploits, the humans behind our clothes.

 This was my ah-ha moment, to realise that there's a broken link between us and the way the things we wear everyday are made.
 It was then when I felt the need to build a bridge—a model that invites our customers to be part of the solution of some of the world's most pressing issues.

 Learning from the failures of previous development interventions, I decided to take on a different route.
 Moving away from aid to building a social enterprise from the ground up.

 SukkhaCitta is my model for change, not a fashion brand.
 From the start, it is my intention for it to be a platform to address a real, systematic problem faced by our most vulnerable artisans.
 That's why we work hard, providing access to education - while sustaining our impact by connecting them to you.

 When you purchase a SukkhaCitta piece, the first thing you realise is that there are real lives impacted through your choice.
 The power of this idea is vast.
 You are not giving them aid, you are giving them a chance to earn a wage that allows them to support their families.